 \begin{lem} Let $G$ be a virtually free group acting on the circle with a minimal invariant set $\Lambda$ which is not a finite set.
 Let $H\subset G$ be a finite-index subgroup.
 Then $\Lambda$ is the minimal invariant set for the action of $H$. \end{lem}

-\begin{proof} By the so-called Poincar\'e lemma, if $G$ contains a subgroup $H$ of finite index, then it contains a normal subgroup $H'$ of finite index, which moreover is contained in $H$ (one defines $H'$ to be the intersection of the conjugates of $H$).
+\begin{proof} By the so-called Poincar\'e lemma, if the group $G$ contains a subgroup $H$ of finite index, then it contains a normal subgroup $H'$ of finite index, which moreover is contained in $H$ (one defines $H'$ to be the intersection of the conjugates of $H$).
 Let $\Lambda'$ be a minimal invariant set for $H'$.
 As $H'$ is normal in $G$, all the images $g(\Lambda')$ are invariant sets for $H'$.
-As $H'$ has finite index, there are at most finitely many different images $g_1(\Lambda'),\ldots,g_n(\Lambda')$.
+As the subgroup $H'$ has finite index in $G$, there are at most finitely many different images $g_1(\Lambda'),\ldots,g_n(\Lambda')$.
 Moreover, they must verify

 Since $\Lambda$ is infinite, so must be $\Lambda'$ and therefore $\Lambda'$ is the unique minimal invariant set for $H'$.
 Therefore $G$ preserves $\Lambda'$ and so $\Lambda'=\Lambda$, as wanted. \end{proof}